xtendui/xtendui/src/gatsby/markdown/components/media/addon.md

 ## Video Matches

-Use this code to create a **video with different source for different media matches**.

-Since HTML5 video doesn't support srcset or media on video sources, you can use this little script to have a **default source and different media queries on data-src source nodes**.
+Since HTML5 video doesn't support `srcset` or `media` attributes on video sources, you can use this little script to have a **different media queries on data-src source nodes**.

 > This is a **speed optimization technique** useful to load the website faster and reach **higher pagespeed score**.